 Keeping members involved with what happens in your community is so crucial to its success.
 Increasing homeowner interaction prevents apathy in the association and ensures an attentive board.
 A solution for some HOAs has been turning to electronic voting as a way of increasing accessibility to participation in community governance.
 But, should your association really consider HOA online voting?
 Let’s find out.

-Here are the benefits of adopting HOA online voting in your community:
+Here are the benefits of adopting online HOA voting in your community:

 Struggling to get enough votes during yearly board meetings can be detrimental to change in your community.
 The quantity of votes impacts essential decisions.
 This includes membership updates, budget approvals, and amendment of governing documents.

 HOA online voting gives homeowners a chance to participate in such matters without requiring physical attendance.
+Holding HOA elections online also means you can meet a quorum in less time and without much effort.

 For HOAs without online voting, homeowners usually have to go to a physical location to vote.
 With HOA electronic voting, that becomes moot.
 Residents can send in their votes for important matters from anywhere, just by using their mobile device or computer.
 As long as they have an internet connection, homeowners can vote with the tap of a button.